ITProjectManagement/shoppinglist2/README.md

 # shoppinglist2

-This is my second list
+This is my favorate songs
+Mo li hua